Crypto-Erasure

 How does scope-level erasure work?

+Areev supports scope-level crypto-erasure, where all grains within a scope are deleted as part of erasing the data they belong to.
 Scope-level erasure is useful for tenant isolation scenarios where an entire project or department needs to be purged.
 The ScopeErased audit event records the scope path and grain count.
-The operation follows the same deterministic sequence as user-level erasure: key destruction, index cleanup, audit logging, and tiered storage cleanup.
+The operation follows the same single-path deterministic sequence as user-level erasure: index cleanup, audit logging, and key destruction in the managed key service — there is no object-storage cleanup pass.

-• Key Management: How DEKs are created, wrapped, and rotated
+- Key Management: How DEKs are created, wrapped, and rotated

-• Encryption: AES-256-GCM encryption details
+- Encryption: AES-256-GCM encryption details

-• Audit Trail: Hash-chained audit entries for erasure events
+- Audit Trail: Hash-chained audit entries for erasure events

-• GDPR: GDPR Art.
+- GDPR: GDPR Art.
 17 right-to-erasure requirements